-The Irakisk dinar is the currency of Irak.
-Our currency rankings show that the most popular Irakisk dinar exchange rate is the IQD to USD rate.
+The Dinar iraquiano is the currency of Iraque.
+Our currency rankings show that the most popular Dinar iraquiano exchange rate is the IQD to USD rate.
 The currency code for Iraq Dinar is IQD, and the currency symbol is ع.د.
-Below, you'll find Irakisk dinar rates and a currency converter.
+Below, you'll find Dinar iraquiano rates and a currency converter.

 Notice: IQD may be redenominated.